The London Muddy Waters Sessions: The Players

-The album features Waters on slide and acoustic guitar, backed by Sammy Lawhorn and Irishman Rory Gallagher on guitar, Carey Bell Harrington on harmonica, Rick Grech on bass, Georgie Fame (credited as "George Fortune") and Steve Winwood on piano and organ, Mitch Mitchell from Jimi Hendrix Experience and Herbie Lovelle on drums and Rosetta Hightower on vocals, Ernie Royal and Joe Newman on trumpet, Garnett Brown on trombone and Seldon Powell on tenor saxophone.
+The album features Waters on slide and acoustic guitar, backed by Sammy Lawhorn and Irishman Rory Gallagher on guitar, Carey Bell on harmonica, Rick Grech on bass, Georgie Fame (credited as "George Fortune") and Steve Winwood on piano and organ, Mitch Mitchell (from Jimi Hendrix Experience) and Herbie Lovelle on drums and Rosetta Hightower on vocals.
+Producer Esmond Edwards later brought the tapes to New York to mix them and overdubbed horns with Ernie Royal and Joe Newman on trumpet, Garnett Brown on trombone and Seldon Powell on tenor saxophone.

 Irish blues-rocker Gallagher, who began a successful solo career following the demise of his trio, Taste, played on three tracks, providing solos on "Young Fashion Ways" and two others.
 Winwood reprised his keyboard role on the Howlin' Wolf sessions, making appearances on three tracks.
 Fame, a swinging-jazz-blues player who went on to collaborating with Van Morrison, played on the remaining tracks.

 Mitchell, who had worked with Georgie Fame's Blues Flames prior to joining the Jimi Hendrix Experience and drew his greatest inspiration from jazzmen such as Elvin Jones, played on most of the album.
 On the shuffles like "I'm Ready" and "Blind Man Blues", the drummer is New York session veteran Lovelle.

 Grech was best known as one-fourth of Blind Faith, together with Winwood.
 It is also noteworthy that Blind Faith included two ex-Cream members, Ginger Baker and Eric Clapton – the latter having played on The London Howlin' Wolf Sessions, while Grech had previously been a member of Traffic, another band featuring Winwood.

 Blues harp man Carey Bell was essential.
 Like Muddy, Bell was born in Mississippi and came of age in Chicago; like Lawhorn, he was a long-time member of Muddy Waters' band, having previously worked with John Lee Hooker, Eddie Taylor and Earl Hooker.
 Bell alternated between a standard Marine Band harp and the big double-key chromatic harp which was his specialty.